amitinngp/learning-javascript/README.md

     let {name, score} = { id: 1, name: 'javascript',score: 50 }
     ```
     we are doing assignment of Object **{id: 1, name: 'javascript',score: 50 }** to Object **{name, score}**.
-    Here in left hand side Object {name, score} will iterate over the **keys** available in right side bject { id: 1, name: 'javascript',score: 50 }, and if any match found then the corresponding values of that key of right side Object is assigned to value of left Object's matching key.Let us understand this, Above can be written as
+    Here in left hand side Object {name, score} will iterate over the **keys** available in right side object { id: 1, name: 'javascript',score: 50 }, and if any match found then the corresponding values of that key of right side Object is assigned to value of left Object's matching key.Let us understand this, Above can be written as
     ```javascript
       let {
         name:name, //#1 - key:value